Ask a COVID-19 Question

 - Are commercial flights operating?
 Yes.

 - Guyana’s international airports reopened to commercial flights on October 12.
-Eastern Airlines continues to operate twice-weekly flights to New York and Miami; passengers may book flights through goeasternair.com.
-Beginning in November, American Airlines, Caribbean Airlines, and Eastern Airlines will offer service from the United States to Guyana.
+Eastern Airlines, American Airlines, Jet Blue, Suriname Airlines, and Caribbean Airlines are currently offering service from the United States to Guyana.

-- Per the Guyana Civil Aviation Authority (GCAA), any person seeking to fly into Guyana from abroad—including U.S. citizens—must complete a Passenger Locator Form.
+- Per the Guyana Civil Aviation Authority (GCAA), any person seeking to fly into Guyana from abroad—including U.S. citizens—must complete a Passenger Locator Form and comply with testing guidelines, see https://guyanatravel.gy/ for more details.

 - Is public transportation operating?
 Yes.